St. Sotir Church, Korçë: Original church

 In December 1912, during the First Balkan War, Greece occupied Korçë, and the construction of the church was stopped.
 Subsequently, on 23 March 1914, Balamaci and his brother Sotir, as well as other members of the Aromanian community of Korçë, were murdered in an attack against the community by a band of Greek andartes fighters and pro-Greek Aromanians.
-The perpetrators put in the brothers' pockets photos of the Greek bishop Photios of Korytsa, suggesting that the act was a reprisal for the bishop's murder in September 1906.
+The perpetrators put in the brothers' pockets photos of the Greek bishop Photios of Korytsa, the Metropolitan of Korçë, suggesting that the act was a reprisal for the metropolitan's murder in September 1906.
 (Note: Albanian nationalist fighter Bajo Topulli had claimed in November 1906 that his band, led by his brother Çerçiz, was responsible for Photios' death.
 Legends among the Aromanians attributed the murder to Tanasi Nastu or to Apostoli Nastu (nicknamed Cușcona), both of whom were Aromanian armatole fighters.
 The latter person appears to have been part of the Topulli brothers' band, but Aromanian legends said he killed Photios alone.
 Romanian Aromanian professor Alexandru Gica noted that Balamaci was close to the people who killed Photios or who claimed to have done so, but stated that he did not believe Balamaci had anything to do with the murder.
 Gica remarked that information regarding Photios' death is contradictory.)
 Furthermore, according to eyewitnesses, as Balamaci was being taken away to be killed, some in the band shouted loudly that Balamaci was a "propagator and apostle of Romanianism".
 Balamaci's killers also robbed his house, stealing funds destined for institutions for the Aromanians of Korçë.
 Some 35,000 lei had been collected for the church at the time of his murder.
 As a result of the robbery, the completion of the church was delayed.
 Balamaci was buried in the vacant site where the church was being built.

 The church's groundbreaking (the start of its construction) took place on 6 March 1921.
 Its construction was finally completed in 1925.
 The church was located at the intersection of the Republika Boulevard with Pandeli Cale Street in modern Korçë, near today's Majestic movie theatre.
 It was consecrated on 25 October 1925, and had St. Sotir (sōtḗr meaning "Saviour" in Ancient Greek) as its patron.
 On the same day, a bust of Balamaci located within the precinct of the church was unveiled.
 The event was attended by the Romanian minister plenipotentiary to Tirana, Simion Mândrescu.
 The church was severely damaged by an earthquake on 28 January 1931.
 Posteriorly, a small chapel was built next to the damaged church in which priest Cotta Balamace served.
 It is he who succeeded Haralambie in providing religious services to the Aromanians of Korçë, having been quickly ordained a priest in 1914 to take Haralambie's place.